First steps with the BillPro API

 Welcome to the BillPro API, where you can automate your billing operations for card payments.

 With the BillPro API, you can create customers and you can create orders for them with the products and services you sell.
-You can then render a custom checkout or use BillPro's payment links to accept a payment from your customers.
+You can then render a custom checkout or use the BillPro payment links to accept a payment from your customers.
 You can also manage orders and scheduled payments.

 Diagram of typical API workflows.